 What if we told you that you could cut water heating bills without compromising water availability?
 That is the proposition of tankless water heaters.
 For most homeowners, low-cost water heating is a priority, so it makes sense that you would opt for an energy-efficient tankless water heating system.

 Energy efficiency and low utility bills go hand in hand.
-But how energy efficiency factors into lower long-term operating costs isn’t clear-cut.
+But how energy efficiency factors into lower long-term operating costs aren’t clear-cut.

-At Thompson Plumbing Heating and Air, we analyze whether tankless water heaters save money.
+At Thompson Plumbing Heating & Air Conditioning, we analyze whether tankless water heaters save money.
 So let’s get into it.

 What Are Tankless Water Heaters?

 Tankless water heaters or on-demand heaters deliver hot water to your faucets when you need it.
 Traditional tank heaters store hot water and release it when you open the tap.
 In contrast, tankless systems use rapid heating powered by gas or electric devices to heat the water as it passes through the machine.